The Treaty on the Prohibition of Nuclear Weapons

 On 7 July 2017, after a decade of work by ICAN and its partners, an overwhelming majority of the world’s nations adopted a landmark global agreement to ban nuclear weapons, officially known as the Nuclear Weapons Ban Treaty.
 It will enter into force once 50 nations have signed and ratified it.

-The current situation is that there are 81 who have signed and 36 who have also ratified.
-There are 14 of us left before it enters into force, when we reach 50.
+The current situation is that there are 91 who have signed and 68 who have also ratified.
+At midnight on January 22, 2021, the TPAN went into effect.

 Prior to the treaty, nuclear weapons were the only weapons of mass destruction that were not subject to a total ban (if chemical and bacteriological weapons are), despite their long-lasting catastrophic humanitarian and environmental consequences.
 The new agreement finally fills a significant gap in international law.